-Fuel system related problems, can be time consuming and difficult to solve.
+Fuel system related problems can be time consuming and difficult to solve.

-Above all, the biggest cause of any fuel system problem, is dirt.
+So, the biggest cause of any fuel system problem, is dirt.

-Three Major Components Of Concern Are The:
+The Three Major Components Of Concern Are The:

 - Filters